pycontribs/pyrax/docs/cloud_loadbalancers.md

 ## Usage Data
 You can get load balancer usage data for your entire account by calling `pyrax.cloud_loadbalancers.get_usage()`.
-Individual instances of the `LoadBalancer` class also have a `get_usage()` method that returns the usage for just that load balancer.
+Individual instances of the `CloudLoadBalancer` class also have a `get_usage()` method that returns the usage for just that load balancer.
 Please note that usage statistics are very fine-grained, with a record for every hour that the load balancer is active.
 Each record is a dict with the following format:

     {'averageNumConnections': 0.0,
       'averageNumConnectionsSsl': 0.0,